-Alternative costs for vaccine administration by the HSE under the schools immunisation programme schools programme, there is also the possibility that the single quadrivalent MMRV vaccine may be used instead of both the MMR and monovalent varicella vaccines.
-A number of scenarios were therefore modelled where the vaccine administration cost for the second dose in the two-dose long interval strategy was set at values below the lower bound (€15.78) used in the univariate sensitivity analysis.
-In scenarios where the HSE vaccine administration cost for the second dose was set at both €15.00 and €10.00, the two-dose long interval strategy was cost-effective, relative to the one-dose strategy, at a WTP threshold of €45,000/QALY gained, with ICERs of €40,732 and €36,125 per QALY gained respectively.
+Alternative costs for vaccine administration by the HSE under the schools in munisation programme Currently, the schools immunisation programme aims to vaccinate students in junior infants of primary school and age equivalent students in special schools and those home schooled with the 4 in 1 and MMR vaccines.
+While there is uncertainty around the additional cost of administering the second varicella vaccine dose as part of the schools programme, there is also the possibility that the single quadrivalent MMRV vaccine may be used instead of both the MMR and monovalent varicella vaccines.
+A number of scenarios were therefore modelled where the vaccine administration cost for the second dose in the two-dose long interval strategy was set at values below the lower bound ( $\in$ 15.78) used in the univariate sensitivity analysis.
+In scenarios where the HSE vaccine administration cost for the second dose was set at both $\in$ 15.00 and $\in$ 10.00, the two-dose long interval strategy was cost-effective, relative to the one-dose strategy, at a WTP threshold of $\in$ 45,000 per QALY gained, with ICERs of $\in$ 40,732 and $\in$ 36,125 per QALY gained respectively.
 The results for all scenarios are presented in Table 7.16.